 while for the target token,

-Thus any increase in $P_{\mathrm{mix}}(k)$ directly amplifies the suppression of hard negatives, while a decrease in $P_{\mathrm{mix}}(y)$ strengthens the upward push on the target logit. \end{proposition} \begin{proof} From \eqref{eq:appendix_grad_model}, the model-$i$ logit gradient satisfies
+Thus any increase in $P_{\mathrm{mix}}(k)$ directly amplifies suppression of hard negatives, while a decrease in $P_{\mathrm{mix}}(y)$ strengthens the upward push on the target logit. \end{proposition} \begin{proof} From \eqref{eq:appendix_grad_model}, the branch-$i$ logit gradient satisfies